SummaryRead the full fact sheet

-can help keep your feet healthy, make your physical activity easier and help keep your body safe from injury
+- The right shoe can help keep your feet healthy and your body safe from injury.

 You will be more comfortable being active if you choose a shoe that fits you well, suits your activity type, is appropriate for any problems with your feet, and helps protect your feet, legs and joints.

 What the right shoe can do for you

 - cushions the foot – the midsole is the main part of the shoe that provides cushioning.
 Surprisingly, shoes don't reduce the force that goes through the body all that much.
 But they do increase the time taken for that force to apply, so the body has time to adapt

 - supports the foot – your shoe should aid the alignment of your foot when it touches the ground